gantsign/development-environment/docs/_docs/features.md

   This development environment provides many command line and GUI features.
 numbered_headings: yes
 date: 2016-09-01T16:07:15+01:00
-modified: 2016-09-01T16:07:15+01:00
+modified: 2016-09-01T23:07:15+01:00
 ---

 {% include base_path %}

-There are a lot of hidden gems out there to aid in your productivity; this project aims to install the best of them to make life a little easier.
+There are a lot of well known projects, and hidden gems, which aid in your productivity; this project aims to install the best of them to make life a little easier.

 {% include inline_toc.html %}